Residence Life for New Students

 Jewett Hall - This traditional residence hall houses close to 180 first-year students.
 Jewett is co-ed by section and features traditional shared-room doubles and triples.

 Lyman House - An old-fashioned residence hall housing 99 students in two-room suite doubles and triples.
 Lyman is mixed-class and co-ed with space for around 60 first-year students.

 Prentiss Hall - An all-women's residence hall for about 150 women, including three sorority sections.
 Prentiss is a mixed-class hall with room for around 55 first-year students.

 Who will I meet when I arrive at Whitman?

 Living at Whitman College does not mean living without the guidance and support of experienced community leaders.
-Each residence hall has a staff of student services professionals and upperclass students to help ease your transition to college.
+Each residence hall has a staff of student affairs professionals and upperclass students to help ease your transition to college.

 Each hall is lead by a Resident Director (RD), a professional staff member who manages the hall, supervises the student staff, and is responsible for social and educational programming within the hall, as well as judicial procedures for residents.